lcaffreymaffei/charter-school-apps/README.md

 # charter-school-apps

-Cleaning and analyzing company proprietary data from applications to Philadelphia charter schools.
+Company maintained website and CRM for common charter school application for Philadelphia charter schools.

+Code includes data processing and analysis of applicant behavior and trends.